This post may contain affiliate links. Read the full disclosure here.

 If you have plants that have fallen victim to overwatering in the past and have the scraggy leaves to prove it, then bottom watering maybe your friend.

 We’ve already talked about this.
 Pests like the damp.
-Not just fungus gnats – spider mites love them a bit of wet soil.

-Encourages the roots to spread out and get stronger
+Encourages the roots to spread out

 When the roots of your plants have to work to find the moisture, then it can help them to grow stronger and grow towards the bottom of the pot.